Frostyanand/ACM-SIGKDD/Week 2 Task/readme.md

-#  Machine Learning Loss Functions – Deep Dive
+#  Machine Learning Loss Functions

 ##  Objective
 This project presents a complete deep dive into the most commonly used **loss functions** in Machine Learning and Deep Learning, with visualizations, mathematical intuition, and code implementations.